awortmann/awortmann.github.io/_pages/theses.md

 - Current number of credit points
 - Attach your CV and transcript of records
 - Interests and qualifications
-  - Which topics / courses do I / did I like?
+  - Which topics/courses do I / did I like?
   - What are you good at?
   - Which courses did you pass that may qualify you for a thesis at the respective institute?
 - Planned starting date of your thesis
 - Please note: The person who reads that e-mail possibly receives several requests per week and very often he/she may not know you personally.
-Thus you have to tell him/her everything that maybe helpful for the decision process
+Thus you have to tell him/her everything that may be helpful for the decision process

 ## What if the contact person does not respond?